angelakarenzi5/Quiz/README.md

 ## Setup/Installation Requirements

-Refer to git clone:https://github.com/angelakarenzi5/Self-portifolio.git for details of code, therefore, you need a code editor.
+Refer to git clone: https://github.com/angelakarenzi5/Quiz.git details of code, therefore, you need a code editor.
 You need a browser, to open https://angelakarenzi5.github.io/Quiz/in order to view my webpage.

 ## Known Bugs